 In 2006, EPA again revised the PM2.5 standard, lowering it from 65 ug/m3 to 35 ug/m3.
 At the time of required designations, Lakeview did not have three full years of data to make a determination.
 Since then, Lakeview has violated the standard but has not been formally designated as nonattainment.

 This creates a potential concern for areas like Lakeview who do not have the restrictions associated with nonattainment but are limited by the permitting requirements when an area is over the standard.
-It prevents companies with intermediate and large sized PM2.5 emissions from establishing themselves in Lakeview, thus creating a need for options in Lakeview.
-DEQ’s classification of a sustainment area provides flexibility for areas such as Lakeview while ensuring the area is protective of air quality.
+It prevents companies with intermediate and large amounts of PM2.5 emissions from establishing themselves in Lakeview, thus creating a need for options in Lakeview.
+DEQ’s classification of a sustainment area provides flexibility for areas such as Lakeview while ensuring air quality protection.

 MONITORING